nixworks/public/news/2017/10/30/index.md

 ##### 2017 Spanish constitutional crisis
 ### [The Spanish attorney general requests a lawsuit against (former) Catalan government members, seeking charges of sedition, rebellion and embezzlement.
 The Catalan parliament is formally dissolved. ](/news/2017/10/30/the-spanish-attorney-general-requests-a-lawsuit-against-former-catalan-government-members-seeking-charges-of-sedition-rebellion-and-embe.md)
-_Context: 2017 Spanish constitutional crisis, Catalan Republic (2017), Catalan officials, Spanish Attorney General, sedition, embezzlement, rebellion_
+_Context: sedition, rebellion, Catalan officials, Spanish Attorney General, 2017 Spanish constitutional crisis, Catalan Republic (2017), embezzlement_

 ##### Women's rights in Saudi Arabia
 ### [Starting in 2018, women will be allowed to attend sports events in stadiums in Saudi Arabia for the first time in the country's history, officials say. ](/news/2017/10/30/starting-in-2018-women-will-be-allowed-to-attend-sports-events-in-stadiums-in-saudi-arabia-for-the-first-time-in-the-country-s-history-off.md)